manasseslima/docker-python-pillow/README.md

 # docker-python-pillow

-It's strange but someone need it, me. =)
+It's strange but someone needed it, me. =)